dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 was nice when I felt I understood a subtle issue.

 Every community has its characters.
-A few times a year, [Lubos%C5% Motl](https://en.wikipedia.org/wiki/Lubo%C5%A1_Motl)
+A few times a year, [Lubos%C5% Motl](https://en.wikipedia.org/wiki/Lubo%C5%A1_Motl) A few times a year, Lubos Motl would jump into a thread.
+If you know Lubos, you know Lubos.
+The comments would get sharper, more biting when Lubos joined the discussion.Lubos was strongly of the opinion that work on strings was the correct direction to go.
+If you disagreed, then you were a complete and total moron.
+I wondered if he was real or a bit of fiction.

+Lubos Motl is real.
+It became clear to me after one exchange that I could not have a rational argument with the man.
+He was right, I was wrong.
+He does have a number of technical accomplishments.
+I have seen him lucidly describe issues in high energy physics.
+In a programming contest sponsored by CERN to write a program to pluck out a signal from a large dataset, I know he was in the running but did not track his final place.
+He is active on the Internet.
+At physics.stackexchange.com, he has over 130k reputation points.
+I have 34, total.

+A question I posed myself was how to deal with him.